 Note: Click on Refresh Drive List link, in case the USB Flash drive is not showing up on this screen.

-8. Patiently wait for Windows Media Creation tool to install the required Windows files to the USB Flash Drive.
+8. Patiently wait for the Windows Media Creation tool to install the required Windows files to the USB Flash Drive.